 On average, finishing and polishing represents 14% of total chair time for a Class II procedure.18

-18 DENTSPLY Caulk Procedure Timing Breakdown Study.
+18 Dentsply Sirona Procedure Timing Breakdown Study.
 Data on file.

 A smooth surface finish minimizes the presence of surface irregularities that can lead to plaque retention, staining, gingival irritation, recurrent caries, and tactile perception by the patient.
 Therefore, clinicians can potentially increase the longevity of their Class II restorations with proper finishing technique.19